 Most importantly, it is the usual elements of painting that drive this series: texture, color, form, style of application and the balance or imbalance of relationships between these things within self-prescribed rules of the series.
 The primacy of texture pushes the paintings into the same space as we inhabit, rather than a flat surface drawing you in.
-I come from a sculpture background, so I tend to think of these works as objects as much as paintings.
-Every piece is the result of a struggle to create in a way that is different and new for me.
+The focus, as in my mixed media work, is on materials, texture, process and experimentation.

 My exploration with mixed media is driven by a need to create works without illusory space, and is focused on materiality, texture, process and experimentation.
 Some of my materials are vintage fabric scraps, saved or found "trash", burlap, plastic, foam, paper, twine and twigs.
 My materials and formal choices are intuitive and very much dependent on the process as it develops in their creation.
 I apply chance processes in my work, preferring to not dictate the shapes of collage materials myself, but to use things as I find them for the most part.
 My work is often layered, stuffed, quilted or wrapped with left over canvas and other fabric scraps allowing some results to exist in between classically defined categories of sculpture and painting.